• Skip to primary navigation

 Discard the leaves; they are poisonous!

-Recipe FAQ
+Recipe FAQs

-What is the best pot to use?
+What is the best pot to use for making rhubarb butter?

 How long does rhubarb butter last when properly canned?